GECO: Generative Image-to-3D within a SECOnd: Introduction

-Tackling the uncertainty issues, various methods have been proposed for incorporating generative models such as diffusion models for text-to-3D generation tasks~\cite{gu2023nerfdiff,li2023instant3d,tang2024lgm}.
-For instance, LGM~\cite{tang2024lgm} employs a multi-view diffusion model~\cite{shi2023mvdream,shi2023zero123++} to first synthesize multi-view consistent images given the single image, and predict the final 3D representations based on the predicted images.
-In such case, the uncertainty problem can be alleviated by the first-stage diffusion model, and as a result, the predicted 3D is generally better than pure reconstruction-based models.
-However, the first stage still takes over 5 seconds due to the iterative sampling nature of diffusion models and thus bottlenecks the applications.
+Tackling the uncertainty issues, various methods have been proposed for incorporating generative models such as diffusion models for text-to-3D generation tasks~\cite{gu2023nerfdiff,li2023instant3d,tang2024lgm, wang2024crm}.
+For instance, InstantMesh~\cite{xu2024instantmesh} employs a multi-view diffusion model~\cite{shi2023mvdream,shi2023zero123++} to first synthesize multi-view consistent images given a single image, and predict the final 3D representations based on the predicted images.
+In such case, the uncertainty problem can be addressed by the first-stage diffusion model, and as a result, the predicted 3D is generally better than pure reconstruction-based models.
+However, the multi-view diffusion stage still needs multiple network inferences and takes over 7 seconds due to the iterative sampling nature of diffusion models, and thus bottlenecks time-sensitive applications.